 - Gradually start to eat more fiber to ease bowel movements.
-Drink 8 to 10 glasses of water a day.
+Also, drink lots of fluids.

-- You should have a complete recovery in about 2 weeks.
+- You should have a complete recovery in a few weeks.

-- Try applying an ice pack to your bottom to help reduce swelling and pain.
+- You may apply an ice pack to your bottom to help reduce swelling and pain.

-- Your doctor or nurse may show you how to do a sitz bath.
+- Your health care provider may show you how to do a sitz bath.
 Soaking in a warm bath can also help relieve pain.
 Sit in 3 to 4 inches of warm water a few times a day.